skywalkerSam/starboy-blogs/_data/posts/Religion-in-A-Nutshell.md

 &nbsp;

-&emsp; i think that most people do realize the sad little fact about “god”, it's just that the alternative isn't very comforting.
+&emsp; i think that most people do realize the sad little thing about “god”, it's just that the alternative isn't very comforting.
 So, they'd rather live a lie...
 And i don't blame them.
 A soft delusion that keeps one from staring too long into the abyss...

 &nbsp;